chef/automate/components/docs-chef-io/content/automate/ha_automate_to_automate_ha.md

 ## Migration with FileSystem Backup via Volume Mount

-Follow the below steps, when you are migrating to On-Premises or AWS HA deployment (but not for AWS with managed services).
+Follow the steps below when migrating to On-Premises or AWS HA deployment (but not for AWS with managed services).

 1. Make EFS volume and attach that volume to the existing automate and Automate HA nodes.
 1. Mount EFS Volume:
     - In Automate, we are mounting that EFS volume at the `/var/opt/chef-automate/backups` location unless you specify the location in the `config.toml` file.
     - In HA, we are mounting that EFS volume at `/mnt/automate_backups`.
 (You need to mount this volume in all the HA nodes).

-    Make sure that the location have permission for the hab user.
+    Make sure that the location has permission for the hab user.

 1. Go to Bastion and:
     - Create a `.toml` (say os_config.toml) file in the Bastion host.
 Once done, copy the following contents to the `.toml` file and patch the file in all the OpenSearch nodes.